The Biggest Male Icon Every Year Since You Were Born

 When Lin Manuel Miranda's Hamilton hit the Broadway stage in 2015, it drew incredible crowds and accolades immediately.
 In a review of the show at the time, one New York Times writer simply began by saying, "Yes, it really is that good."
 Miranda quickly became a full-blown sensation.

 2016: Eddie Redmayne

 In 2016, Eddie Redmayne starred in J.K.
 Rowling's Fantastic Beasts and Where to Find Them following his success with 2015's The Danish Girl.
 Bringing Rowling's work back to the big screen excited fans of the Harry Potter series, and as the lead, Redmayne further established himself as one of the biggest names in Hollywood.

 When Jay-Z released his 2017 album 4:44, The New York Times described it as "a stripped-down, strikingly exposed album about accepting responsibility as a grown man, husband and father."
 It was a landmark moment for Jay-Z, who also became the first rapper to be inducted into the Songwriters Hall of Fame that year.

 2018: John Legend

 In 2018, John Legend secured his EGOT—which stands for Emmy, Grammy, Oscar, Tony—with an Emmy for his role as executive producer of Jesus Christ Superstar Live in Concert.
 He is the first African-American man to ever become part of the EGOT club.
 And his marriage and family with wife Chrissy Teigen has only endeared him to the public more: They welcomed their second child, son Miles, in 2018 as well.

 2019: Lil Nas X

 Even if you don't listen to that many Top 40 hits these days, it's likely that you've heard of Lil Nas X. The 20-year-old artist, who became popular thanks to the video-sharing app TikTok, broke the record for most consecutive weeks at No. 1 on the Billboard Hot 100 with his song "Old Town Road."
 The country-inspired rap track, which features Billy Ray Cyrus, spent a whopping 19 weeks at the top of the chart in July, making Lil Nas X the one to beat for years to come.
-And for more current popular artists, check out The 50 Best Songs of 2019 So Far.
+And for more surprising artists, check out the 17 Celebrities You Didn't Know Could Sing.